 - Comparing yourself to others becomes less of an issue, because the desire to compete is diminished.

 Initially it sounds counterintuitive, but if you think about it it makes sense.
-Sadly, so far, Bhutan, a tiny Himalayan country, is the only country that focuses on happiness as their main statistic – they measure Growth National Happiness (GNH) instead of Gross Domestic Product (GDP).
+Sadly, so far, Bhutan, a tiny Himalayan country, is the only country that focuses on happiness as their main statistic – they measure Gross National Happiness (GNH) instead of Gross Domestic Product (GDP).

 However, a lot of countries are taking steps in the right direction, with more flexible work hours, better support for parents and remote jobs reducing commutes, which hurt our happiness.